 Since 1970, Title X family planning clinics have played a critical role in ensuring access to a broad range of family planning and related preventive health services for millions of low-income or uninsured individuals.
 Title X is the only federal grant program dedicated solely to providing individuals with comprehensive family planning and related preventive health services.
 Read about the experience, dedication, resiliency, and innovative flexibility of our Title X grantees.

-To celebrate the program’s 50th anniversary, the Office of Population Affairs has put together a suite of materials highlighting the important work of Title X grantees over the years.
-We encourage you to explore these resources and join us in celebrating Title X.
+To celebrate the program’s 50th anniversary, the Office of Population Affairs produced a suite of materials that highlight the important work of Title X grantees over the years.
+We encourage you to explore these resources.

 “We’re pretty tough.”

 Download the grantee profiles to hear how grantees implement Title X in their communities.

 Click on the squares below to read about grantees’ successes, challenges, and the impact of Title X on family planning in communities across the United States.

 Download the timeline of Title X milestones - PDF (163 KB).

 Congress creates and authorizes Title X with $6 million in funding.

 In 1970, Title X of the Public Health Service Act establishes the National Family Planning Program within the U.S. Department of Health & Human Services (HHS).
 The Title X program is the only federal program dedicated solely to the provision of family planning-related preventive healthcare.
 Congress makes clear that one major goal is to decrease the adverse health and financial effects of inadequately spaced childbearing on children, women, and their families.
 (S. Rep. 91-1004, 91st Cong., 2d Sess., July 7, 1970; H. Rep. No. 91-1472, 91st Cong., 2d Sess., September 26, 1970; Family Planning Services and Population Research Act of 1970, P.L.
 91-572 ).